Jodie’s Blog: Creating Musical Detectives

 My Journey

 My name is Jodie, I am a community musician based in York and working around Yorkshire.
-I want to use this blog to share my experience of developing and running my music project Musical Detectives, a project I designed for SEN/D children using project grant money from AMP’s Plugged In programme.
+I want to use this blog to share my experience of developing and running my music project Musical Detectives, a project I designed for SEN/D children using project grant money from AMP: Producers programme.
 I’ll tell you how I gained experience to get to this stage, share a bit more about the process and the project, and then pass on my top tips for anyone beginning their career as a music practitioner.

 I started my journey into the community music scene studying music at Sheffield University and gaining experience of music in community and education settings through volunteering and university groups.